Kenny417/AutoLayer/README.md

-# AutoLayer - WoW Layering Community Addon
+# LayerMe - WoW Layering Community Addon

-AutoLayer is a **community-driven addon** for World of Warcraft designed to facilitate seamless layer switching.
+LayerMe is a **community-driven addon** for World of Warcraft designed to facilitate seamless layer switching.
 It automates the process of inviting players requesting layer changes via chat.
-The more people use AutoLayer, the easier it becomes for everyone to switch layers!
+The more people use LayerMe, the easier it becomes for everyone to switch layers!

 ## Features